Guttural R: Dutch and Afrikaans

 In modern Dutch, quite a few different rhotic sounds are used.
 In Flanders, the usual rhotic is an alveolar trill, but the uvular rhotic /ʁ/ does occur, mostly in the province of Limburg, in Ghent and in Brussels.
 In the Netherlands, the uvular rhotic is the dominant rhotic in the southern provinces of North Brabant and Limburg, having become so in the early twentieth century.
 In the rest of the country, the situation is more complicated.
 The uvular rhotic is dominant in the western agglomeration Randstad, including cities like Rotterdam, The Hague and Utrecht (the dialect of Amsterdam conversely tends to use an alveolar rhotic, but the uvular is becoming increasingly common).
 The uvular rhotic is also used in some major cities such as Leeuwarden (Stadsfries).
 Outside of these uvular rhotic core areas, the alveolar trill is common.
 People learning Dutch as a foreign language also tend to use the alveolar trill because it contrasts better with the voiceless velar fricative /x/ in Dutch.
-The Afrikaans language of South Africa also uses an alveolar trill for its rhotic, except in the non-urban rural regions around Cape Town, chiefly in the town of Malmesbury, Western Cape, where it is uvular (called a bry).
+The Afrikaans language of South Africa also uses an alveolar trill for its rhotic, except in the rural regions around Cape Town, chiefly in the town of Malmesbury, Western Cape, where it is uvular (called a bry).
 Some Afrikaans speakers from other areas also bry, either as a result of ancestry from the Malmesbury region or from difficulty pronouncing the alveolar trill.

 Low Saxon

-In the Dutch Low Saxon area there are several cities which have the uvular rhotic: Steenwijk, Kampen, Zwolle and Deventer.
+In the Dutch Low Saxon area there are several cities which have the uvular rhotic: Zutphen, Steenwijk, Kampen, Zwolle and Deventer.
 In IJsselmuiden near Kampen the uvular r can also be heard.
 In the countryside the alveolar trill is common.